seuretm/font_group_heatmap/README.md

 Usage:
 `python grad-cam.py --image-path <path_to_image>`

+Note that:
-Note that an "output" folder is needed.
+- an "output" folder is needed.
+- it should work with PyTorch 1.0